red-hat-storage/gluster-test-drive-docs/docs/gluster-module-2.md

 ssh -i <PEM_FILE> ec2-user@<PUBLIC_IP>
 ```

 Looking at the brick backend for the **distvol** volume on Gluster node **rhgs1**, we can see that only a subset of the 200 files that were created are present on this brick.
+(Note the numbers you see may be different than the examples below.)

 ```bash
 ls /rhgs/brick_vdb/distvol/mydir/ | wc -l
 ```

-  95
+``95``

 Now connect to **rhgs2** -- As a convenience, you can do this most simply directly from node rhgs1 (you will need to connect at the root user).